marshallwalker/JKik/README.md

 #JKik
-Open source simple java kik api
+JKik is a simple Java kik api for creating bots.

 # Auth key
 To get an auth key visit https://dev.kik.com/#/home